What is the Edenred-Ipsos barometer

 In addition to the attitude towards digitization, this year also asked for the so-called blurring effect.
 Compared to 2014, the study participants have the feeling that they are being challenged outside the working hours by the job.
 Last year, 71 percent of the respondents (74 percent) used to work in their free time.

 In management positions this is the order of the day with 90 percent.
 This inevitably leads to stress.
 As a result, the stress factor has also risen with 2015 beyond 6,3's working load: from 6,6 to 1 - on a scale from 10 to XNUMX.

 Conclusion: Digitization should be done with caution

-As far as digitization in the workplace is concerned, the following quintessence can be drawn: There seems to be a lot of potential for the provision of jobs - both in Germany and across Europe.
-Above all, after a large part of the workers are open-minded towards increasing digitalization.
+As far as digitization in the workplace is concerned, the following quintessence can be drawn: There seems to be a lot of potential in terms of equipment for jobs - both in Germany and throughout Europe.
+Especially after a large proportion of workers are open to increasing digitization.

 However, many workers also complain about stress - the effect of digital progress does not necessarily have to be countered.
 For companies, the question arises, therefore, of how to limit the blurring of the boundaries between work and leisure with a view to the health of employees.

 More knowledge - PDF download, eCourses or personal advice

 Offline download: Download or print this text as PDF for 24 hours - no distribution or duplication!
 When buying in "interests" the title: register, after purchase text Download at this URL, Buy multiple texts in one PDF: Book multiple copies and buy after purchase eMail communicate exact titles.
 Premium Members download 1 for free for a year.